-As of June 9, Africa, a continent of more than two billion people, has had 3,462 deaths from COVID-19 .
-The novel coronavirus has cropped up in every country across the continent, with the largest outbreak centered in South Africa, where there are more than 52,000 cases.
+As of October 9, Africa, a continent of more than two billion people, has had over 1.2 million confirmed cases of COVID-19 and over 24,000 people have died from the disease.
+The novel coronavirus has cropped up in every country across the continent, with the largest outbreak centered in South Africa, where there have been more than 700,000 cases.
 Most countries across the continent have imposed strict lockdown procedures and travel bans, closing their borders to all except for returning citizens and permanent residents.
-In the Middle East, countries like Iran have been hit the hardest, with smaller outbreaks in the United Arab Emirates, Israel, and elsewhere across the region.
+In the Middle East, countries like Iran and Saudi Arabia have been hit the hardest, with smaller outbreaks in the United Arab Emirates, Israel, and elsewhere across the region.

 United Arab Emirates

 U.S. Embassy in Botswana.
 "COVID-19 Information."
-June 16, 2020.
+October 7, 2020.

 U.S. Embassy in Kenya.
 “COVID-19 Information: Kenya.”
-May 18, 2020
+October 13, 2020

 U.S. Embassy in Mozambique.
 "COVID-19 Information."
-June 22, 2020.
+October 22, 2020.

-U.S. Embassy in Mozambique.
+U.S. Embassy in Namibia.
 "COVID-19 Information."
-May 19, 2020
+October 22, 2020.

 U.S. Embassy in Rwanda.
 "COVID-19 Information."
-June 22, 2020.
+October 13, 2020.

 U.S. Embassy & Consulates in South Africa.
-"COV-19 Information."
-June 20, 2020.
+"COVID-19 Information."
+October 20, 2020.

 The United Republic of Tanzania — Ministry of Health, Community Development, Gender, Elderly and Children.
 “Travel Advisory No. 3 of 18th May, 2020.”
 May 18, 2020

-U.S. Embassy in Uganda.
-"Health Alert – U.S. Embassy Kampala."
-June 17, 2020.
+U.S. Embassy in Tunisia.
+"Health Alert – U.S. Embassy Tunis, Tunisia."
+September 3, 2020.

 U.S. Embassy in Zimbabwe.
 "COVID-19 Information."
+October 22, 2020.